 Al Copeland never threatened to bomb, picket, tax, regulate, or imprison anyone.
 By that standard alone he would be much more of a humanitarian.
 But Al Copeland did even more — he gave us spicy chicken.

-Last year’s winner of “The Al” was Weird Al Yankovic.
-Weird Al won over an impressive set of nominees, including Penn and Teller, Kickstarter, and Bill Knudsen.
-In selecting Weird Al as the winner I explained:
+The previous year’s winner of “The Al” was Weird Al Yankovic.
+Weird Al beat an impressive set of nominees, including Penn and Teller, Kickstarter, and Bill Knudsen.

 In 2011 “The Al” went to Earle Haas, the inventor of the modern tampon.
 Thanks to Anna for nominating him and recognizing that advances in equal opportunity for women had as much or more to do with entrepreneurs than government mandates.
 Haas beat his fellow nominees: Charles Montesquieu, the political philosopher, David Einhorn, the short-seller, and Steve Wynn, the casino mogul.

 The 2010 winner of “The Al” was Wim Nottroth, the man who resisted Rotterdam police efforts to destroy a mural that read “Thou Shall Not Kill” following the murder of Theo van Gogh by an Islamic extremist.
 He beat out The Most Interesting Man in the World, the fictional spokesman for Dos Equis and model of masculine virtue, Stan Honey, the inventor of the yellow first down line in TV football broadcasts, Herbert Dow, the founder of Dow Chemical and subverter of a German chemicals cartel, and Marion Donovan and Victor Mills, the developers of the disposable diaper.